-Western Sydney’s hugely popular Cherry Blossom Festival is set to return after a two-year hiatus.
-For nearly two weeks you can explore a gorgeous wonderland filled with pleasing pink hues, delicious food, live entertainment and of course, cherry blossoms.
+Western Sydney’s hugely popular Cherry Blossom Festival has finally returned after a two-year hiatus.
+For two weeks you can explore a gorgeous wonderland filled with pleasing pink hues, delicious food, live entertainment and of course, cherry blossoms.
 It’s all happening at the Auburn Botanic Gardens as the nine-day festival prepares to usher in the start of cherry blossom season.

 Cherry Blossom Festival 2022

 With canopies of pretty pink cherry blossoms, multiple photo ops, a delightfully scenic setting and food trucks aplenty, it’s a much awaited winter event in the city.

 The popular Hello Kitty garden party returns with themed craft activities, as well a 9-hole Harajuku themed mini golf course and a Sakura Mocktail Bar.
 DJ’s will be on-site spinning a fun mix of Japanese and pop music to keep you on your feet.
 There will also be a Flower Rave every morning where attendees are encouraged to partake in a festive song and dance.